ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

 Provisioning via the API is a two-step process: First, [create](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-instance) the {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployment.

-After that you can add the Analytics Node and BI Connector `group` to your deployment by using the [Update Resource Instance](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#update-resource-instance) method.
+After that you can add the Analytics Node and BI Connector `group` to your deployment by using the [Scale Group](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#setdeploymentscalinggroup) method.

 Example for Analytics Node: